 An applicant can add words to their registered business name to form a domain name.

 An applicant can register domain names that have a reasonable connection with their business.
 In this case the IEDR deems a reasonable connection to be a product or service of the registered business.
+An abbreviation of the registered business name may be used instead of the full business name.

 Category 5: State Agency Name

 A body, person, entity or office established pursuant to Bunreacht na h-Eireann, or an Act of Parliament, Secondary Legislation or established by the Northern Ireland Assembly, any other state body, agency or department, including state hospitals, semi-state bodies, VEC's and local authorities is eligible to apply for a domain name which reflects their name.
 Applicants may apply for the English and Irish version of their name.
 A state agency may apply for a domain name to reflect the name of a project, special event, or joint venture where at least one of the parties involved is a state agency.
-Requirements: No documentation will be required for applicants applying under this category providing that we can verify the applicant is a Statutory Body.

 Category 6: Publication Name